jannapps/blythe-zlom/readme.md

 	`/dev/hidg0`

 The default permissions for this should be 600.
-We want pitou to be able to run the scripts in /extra/, so the config script should also do
+We want users to be able to run the scripts if they belong to the blythe group, so the config script should also do
 	`# chmod 660 /dev/hidg0`
 	`# chgrp blythe /dev/hidg0`